 Some interviewers will pose hypothetical problem-solving questions which will test the thought processes of candidates.
 For example, you might be asked to figure out how many cars pass over the George Washington Bridge on a typical day.
 Employers will be interested in your logical reasoning skills rather than a right answer.

 You may be asked to create a sample program using pseudo code to solve a hypothetical problem on a whiteboard.
 Employers will be looking for you to demonstrate a logical approach to programming.

 Your emphasis should be on your process and how you explain your method.
-Interviewers sometimes ask programming candidates to review the code for a program in order to identify and correct any errors.
+Interviewers sometimes ask programming candidates to review the code for a program to identify and correct any errors.

 Check Company Websites